Rock climbing in the Grampians National Park

 Where is rock climbing permitted?

-No-impact rock climbing in the national park is permitted outside of the Special Protection Areas, with the exception of Taipan Wall/Spurt Wall and some parts of the Bundaleer area (see section above).
+No-impact rock climbing in the national park is permitted outside of the Special Protection Areas.

 Rock climbing is also available in many other parks and reserves across Victoria.